 Date and Location:

-This study club will cover both the didactic and clinical aspects of surgical implant placement and implant restoration.
-Hands on training with live patients will support your learning.
+This study club will cover both the didactic and clinical aspects of surgical implant placement and restoration.
+This is an ongoing study club designed for participants to develop their skills over time and progress at a rate that is tailored to their needs.
+Some participants will choose to focus more on treatment planning and restorative procedures with a slower entry into surgical procedures.
+Some will enter into surgical procedures after the first few sessions.
+This interactive course will include detailed lectures, hands on surgical activities, implant protocol review, case presentations and live patient treatments.
 Subjects to be covered include: treatment planning, surgical guides, risk/complications, radiographic analysis (CBCT, Pano, PA), surgical anatomy, implant surfaces/designs, custom abutments, provisionals, digital impressions and digital laboratory workflow.
-Other topics that will be covered are flap design, suturing, extractions, implant placement, guided surgery, bone grafting, soft tissue grafting, peri-implantitis and implant maintenance.
-Assistant training will be available for certain aspects of the study club.
-Hands on model training and surgery on your own patients will be available for both the restorative and surgical phases of implant dentistry.
+Specific surgical topics that will be covered are flap design, suturing, extractions, implant placement, guided surgery, bone grafting, soft tissue grafting, peri-implantitis and implant maintenance.
+This course also includes assistant surgical training, hygienist perio maintenance training, CBCT software training and review of consents and post-operative instructions.

-- Learn implant treatment planning and appropriate case selection with an emphasis on learning the risks and potential complications of implant dentistry
+Learn implant treatment planning and appropriate case selection with an emphasis on the risks and potential complications of implant dentistry

 Improve participants clinical skills in the surgical placement and restoration of implants